Information Representation Fairness in Long-Document Embeddings: The Peculiar Interaction of Positional and Language Bias: Introduction

 Figure~\ref{fig:sample_frontpage} illustrates this problem: due to positional bias, the representation of a multi-segment document is dominated by the first segment, making information from later segments invisible.

 We formalize this as a threat to \emph{Information Representation Fairness}: when a document composed of multiple segments is embedded, each segment should contribute equally to the resulting vector representation, regardless of its position or language.
 Our analysis focuses on a general search scenario in which a user searches for document-level information using one of its segments.
 In this scenario, a fair document embedding should be equally similar to all of its constituent segments, regardless of segment position or source language.
+Our setting most closely resembles page-level newspaper embeddings, where distinct articles are concatenated in arbitrary order—making discoverability largely determined by whichever article appears first.
+Figure~\ref{fig:sample_newspaper} illustrates this issue on a real document from an historic newspaper, showing the practical impact of our calibration method.

-Making the first steps towards fairer embedding models, our contributions are: (1) an evaluation framework that uses a comparable corpus to quantify positional biases in long-context embedding models; (2) a mixed-language extension that reveals source language bias as an additional dimension of unfairness; (3) an analysis of the attention patterns of embedding models that use the $\poolingToken$-token as the pooling token and identify attention based causes of positional bias; (4) an inference-time attention calibration method that produces positionally fairer embeddings.
+As first steps toward fairer long-document embedding models, our contributions are: \begin{itemize} \item An evaluation framework that uses a comparable corpus to quantify positional biases in long-context embedding models. \item A mixed-language extension that reveals source language bias as an additional dimension of unfairness. \item An analysis of the attention patterns of embedding models that use the \poolingToken-token as the pooling token, identifying attention-based causes of positional bias. \item An inference-time attention calibration method that mitigates the positional bias and produces fairer embeddings. \end{itemize} By providing this methodology to detect, quantify, and explain prevalent biases, we advance the understanding of long-document embeddings, a pertinent interpretability challenge \citep{opitz-etal-2025-interpretable}.